A Framework for Ruling Out Quantum Speedups: Introduction

 \end{result}

-A formal definition of the measures discussed may be found in~\Cref{sec:partial_function_measures}.
 Note that there are multiple ways one may define measures for partial functions which are equivalent for total functions~\cite{chakraborty2022certificate, anshu2020querytocommunicationliftingadversarybounds}, we chose our definitions as we found them the most natural for studying the role of $\domain{f}$ when comparing $\deterministicquery{f}$ and $\Q(f)$.

 Many natural Boolean functions exhibit a high degree of permutation symmetry: their value depends only on the Hamming weight of the input, or they could be defined only on a single orbit under the action of the symmetric group $S_n$.
-Formally, we study two related families of partial functions with $S_n$-symmetry: (i) \emph{fully symmetric} partial functions whose value depends only on $\mathrm{wt}(x)$, and (ii) functions whose domain is a single $k$-slice of the Boolean cube (equivalently, an $S_n$-orbit), where the function may be arbitrary on that slice.
-Our first set of results gives a clean, tight characterization (up to polynomial factors) of several query complexity measures for partial symmetric functions in terms of a single parameter we denote {$\gap$},
+Formally, we study two related families of partial functions with $S_n$-symmetry: \begin{itemize} \item \emph{fully symmetric} partial functions whose value depends only on $\mathrm{wt}(x)$, and \item functions whose domain is a single $k$-slice of the Boolean cube (equivalently, an $S_n$-orbit), where the function may be arbitrary on that slice. \end{itemize} Our first set of results gives a clean, tight characterization (up to polynomial factors) of several query complexity measures for partial symmetric functions in terms of a single parameter we denote {$\gap$},

 Informally, $\gap(f)$ captures the minimal Hamming-weight separation between any two inputs on which the function differs.

 Secondly, we look at the family of functions defined on a single slice.
 These functions were previously studied by \cite{bendavid2014structurepromisesquantumspeedups}, who proved a general bound $\D(f)=O(\Q(f)^{18})$.